fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Other functionality Redis has

-In addition to the most basic get & set Redis can automatically expire keys.
-And manage multiple key value pairs at the same time.
+In addition to the most basic get & set, Redis can automatically expire keys.
+And manage multiple key-value pairs at the same time.

-In addition to the key-value features Redis can also be used to Publish messages and Subscribe to messages (PubSub or Publish-subscribe pattern).
+Redis can also be used to Publish messages and Subscribe to messages (PubSub or Publish-subscribe pattern).
 Publish-subscribe is great for having multiple applications communicate with each other.
-Redis works as the message broker between two or more applications, where one of them is publishing messages by sending them to redis, and the other is subscribed to those messages.
+Redis works as the message broker between two or more applications, where one of them is publishing messages by sending them to Redis, and the other one is subscribed to those messages.
+We will not explore messaging further in this part.

 </div>